Nancy C. Kraybill

 After clerking for Judge David V. Kenyon of the U.S. District Court for the Central District of California, she became a litigation associate with the Los Angeles firm of Munger, Tolles & Olson.
 She later handled business litigation as an associate and partner with Caldwell & Leslie in Los Angeles before relocating to the East Coast and clerking for Judge John R. Padova, of the U.S. District Court for the Eastern District of Pennsylvania.

-Professor Kraybill earned her J.D. from UCLA’s School of Law, where she was named distinguished advocate in the Moot Court Honors Program and chosen as student commencement speaker.
-She was also selected by the dean of students to help pilot a peer-tutoring program for academically at-risk law students, elected to the Law Women’s Union Steering Committee and appointed as a teaching assistant by UCLA’s Communications Department.
+Professor Kraybill earned her JD from the UCLA School of Law, where she was named distinguished advocate in the Moot Court Honors Program and chosen as student commencement speaker.
+She was also selected by the dean of students to help pilot a peer-tutoring program for academically at-risk law students, elected to the Law Women’s Union Steering Committee and appointed as a teaching assistant by the UCLA Communications Department.